hipe/tmx/brazen/doc/issues/002-brazen-CLI.md

       |              \                      /
     Top_Invocation__  \----- Branch_Adapter__

-    (see also the sibling dotfile "class-digraph.dot")
+    (the associated "class-digraph.dot" also depicts the above.)

 This model grew out of literally years of rewrites.